FRANÇAIS

 Towards a holistic model explaining hearing protection device use among workers

-Doutres, Olivier, Terroir, Jonathan, Jolly, Caroline, Gauvin, Chantal, Martin, Laurence and Negrini, Alessia.
+Doutres, Olivier, Terroir, Jonathan, Jolly, Caroline, Gauvin, Chantal, Martin, Laurence et Negrini, Alessia.
 2022. « Towards a holistic model explaining hearing protection device use among workers ».
 International Journal of Environmental Research and Public Health, vol. 19, nº 9.

 Compte des citations dans Scopus : 6.